 When it comes to repairing electrical appliances, safety should always be prioritized.
-That’s because one mistake can lead to serious accidents that won’t only damage appliances but also put yourself at risk for personal damage.
-This is why appliance repair should be left to professional technicians who are trained and licensed.
+That’s because one mistake can lead to severe accidents that won’t only damage appliances but also put you at risk for personal damage.
+Appliance repair should be left to trained and licensed professional technicians.
 Because apart from knowing which tools and parts to use, they are also adept at protecting themselves while working.

 Personal Safety Precautions

-Before beginning any type of appliance repair, take a look at the warnings and safety precautions posted on the appliance.
+While beginning any appliance repair, look at the warnings and safety precautions posted on the appliance.
 Apart from that, make sure to do the following: